murataslan1/react-redux-toolkit-movies-app-1/README.md

 # Getting Started with Create React App

 It is about to React - Redux using the Redux toolkit to build a project movie rating application from scratch.
-This video course is especially if you are planning to learn to React with the Redux Toolkit State Management library as a beginner.
-We will build a movie rating application and along with that we will use Axios for API calls, React Router DOM for Routing, and Node-SASS for our SCSS compile to CSS.
+This code is especially if you are planning to learn to React with the Redux Toolkit State Management library as a beginner.
+I build a movie rating application and along with that we will use Axios for API calls, React Router DOM for Routing, and Node-SASS for our SCSS compile to CSS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).